 The Blaze falls around the middle of the pack in terms of its ventilation.
 We will admit that it has more airflow than we expected considering the fact that none of the vents are completely open.
 Much like the Koroyd in a Smith helmet, WaveCel is designed to absorb impact and also allow for airflow, though both technologies do have the unfortunate side effect of reducing overall ventilation.
 Fortunately, the WaveCel design is a bit more open than that of the Koroyd and the result is slightly better airflow when compared to the Forefront 2, for example.

 The Blaze has a total of 13 vents that do a pretty good job of catching air as you roll down the trail.
 There are also some air channels in between the EPS foam shell and the WaveCel layer that help to draw air from front to back.
 The gaps in the WaveCel structure do allow a reasonable level of air to pass through, although it absolutely inhibits airflow compared to helmets with open vent holes.
-Its ventilation isn't terrible, but it can't even come close to the supreme ventilation of the Specialized Ambush, Troy Lee A2 or the POC Tectal.
+Its ventilation isn't terrible, but it can't even come close to the supreme ventilation of the 100% Altec, Specialized Ambush, Troy Lee A2 or the POC Tectal.

 Bontrager packed the Blaze helmet full of mostly useful features.
 First and foremost is the namesake WaveCel technology.
 Again, we didn't test this to find out how well this works compared to other rotational impact protection systems, but we like the concept.
 As mentioned above, the Blaze comes with two sets of pads, and the no sweat pad actually does work to help manage sweat.
 The Boa brand fit adjustment is a nice touch and really helps to secure the helmet for a comfortable fit.
 We did find, however, that plastic arms of the fit adjustment system that attach by the temples conflicted somewhat with our sunglass arms.